 Professional coaches can be valuable, but I am never an advocate for paying for practical education that I can get for free.
 Additionally, most people are still trying to figure out how to compete effectively in a global economy.

 It would be best if you were suspicious of anyone who claims to have it all figured out, making the process seem extraordinarily easy.

 In the second option, you build influence by creating a body of work as a thought leader.

 As a thought leader, you come to most situations as an equal for developing partnerships.

 LinkedIn is the largest professional social media platform that many decision-makers frequent.

 The LinkedIn platform allows you to build a body of work, develop a network, and lead a professional group.

 First, you must tackle a problem pertinent and critical to your profession.
 Introverts tend to be data and research-driven.
 Consequently, it is essential to use this information to dissect problems, benchmark solutions, and make recommendations.

-It will be easier to attract other professionals dealing with similar challenges by documenting and publishing your work.
+By documenting and publishing your work, it will be easier to attract other professionals dealing with similar challenges.

 LinkedIn Publishing allows you to write articles and upload podcasts and videos on its platform.